varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    ``varnishstat`` gives a good representation of the general health of Varnish.
-   Unlike all other tools, ``varnishstat`` does not read log entries, but counters that Varnish update in real-time.
+   Unlike all other tools, ``varnishstat`` does not read log entries, but counters that Varnish updates in real-time.
    It can be used to determine your request rate, memory usage, thread usage, number of failed backend connections, and more.
    ``varnishstat`` gives you information just about anything that is not related to a specific request.